Why Women Kill

 Why Women Kill is an American dark comedy anthology series created by Marc Cherry, which depicts the events leading to deaths caused by women.

 The first season, which premiered on August 15, 2019, on CBS All Access, consists of 10 episodes and is set in multiple periods.
 The second season, containing 10 episodes, premiered on June 3, 2021, on Paramount+ and focuses on a single time period.
-In December 2021, the series was renewed for a third season, but in July 2022 the third season was scrapped before production could begin.
+In December 2021, the series was renewed for a third season.
+However, in July 2022, the third season was scrapped before production could begin.

 Plot

 The first season of Why Women Kill follows three women, each from a different recent era, who reside in the same mansion in Pasadena.
 All three learn of their respective husband's infidelity during their time in the house: